This page was reviewed under our medical and editorial policy by

 Prostate cancer patients receiving cryosurgery need to have a catheter (a soft tube) inserted into the bladder before the procedure.
 The catheter stays in place for about three weeks after the procedure to help empty the bladder while the area heals.

 During a cryotherapy procedure inside the body, the doctor inserts one or more needle-like probes directly through the skin or through a small incision.
 An imaging device, such as an ultrasound, is used to help guide the probes to the location of the cancer.
 The extremely cold temperature of the probes freezes and destroys cells in the area.
-Your body’s immune system then works to naturally remove the dead cells.
+The body’s immune system then works to naturally remove the dead cells.
 The procedure generally takes one to three hours.

 Compared with regular surgery, cryosurgery is less invasive and typically comes with lower risks of pain, bleeding and other surgical complications.